WolframResearch/LibraryLinkUtilities/README.rst

 * type safety
 * lazy loading of library functions
 * progress monitoring of library functions
-* standardized approach to exchanging custom data types between C++ and WL code
+* standardized approach to exchange custom data types between C++ and WL code

-and more.

 Example
 ----------------------------------

-Let's demonstrate the advantages :abbr:`LLU (LibraryLink Utilities)` has over classic :term:`LibraryLink` by comparing the same function written with and without :abbr:`LLU (LibraryLink Utilities)`.
+Let's demonstrate some advantages of :abbr:`LLU (LibraryLink Utilities)` by comparing the same function written with and without
+:abbr:`LLU (LibraryLink Utilities)`.
 Below we will implement a simple function ``repeatCharacters`` that takes a string ``s`` and a tensor ``t`` and returns a new string ``s2`` that consists of each character ``s[i]`` from original string but repeated ``t[i]`` times.
 So, for example